slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Learn how to say no, or not to say yes

 Study successful individuals and you will start to notice patterns that they all follow.
-Most of them wake up early, work on a clear schedule, exercise daily, and give 10% of their income to charities.
+Most of them wake up early, work on a clear schedule, exercise daily, and give to charities.

-People who are driven by the fear of missing out or the dream of early adopter super stardom are deploying a “middlebrow inference” that examines only the maximum possible return, not the value derived in expectation.
-The opportunity cost of missing a ‘new new thing’ like the airplane and the automobile is minuscule compared to the toxicity of all the garbage one has to go through to get these jewels.” it’s the rejection of such thinking that has led me to continue to abstain from Facebook and Twitter, among other popular pastimes in the rapidly evolving digital attention casino.

 Do whatever you need to do to break your current patterns and start achieving the success that you know you have the potential to achieve.

-Use your phone to set reminders for really important things automatically.
-Turn off push notifications for everything else.

 Focus on Showing Up not Achieving Goals